barath/process/README.md

 Stakeholders who have opted to identify themselves publicly are listed at [stakeholders.md](stakeholders.md).
 Anyone may decide to identify themselves publicly as a Solid Stakeholder, but it is not mandatory.
 Identified stakeholders may be consulted for feedback as part of the editorial process.

 ### Implementers

 Solid Implementers are organizations who are implementing the [Solid Specification](https://github.com/solid/specification).
-A Solid Implementer may be any combination of Identity Provider, Pod Provider, and Application Provider.
+A Solid Implementer may be any combination of Identity Provider, Pod Provider, Application Provider, or a provider of other Solid-related functionality.

 ## How to Make Changes